loglib/loglib/README.md

 2. **Loglib Server**: It handles requests without requiring a separate deployment if you already have a backend.
 3. **Loglib Dashboard**: It offers a beautiful, minimalistic UI to display your analytics.

 you can put any of those anywhere means you can put the tracker on ur website put the server on other next js project then put the dashboard on separate next js project and it will work just fine.
 Or you can just put everything on your next js project.
-I think the later sounds better but it's up to you.
+I feel like the later sounds better but it's up to you.

 #### Installation: Just like every other libraries out there